peng8350/JPTabBar/README.md

                 }

                 /**
-                 * 这个方法的解析
-                 * 当你切换用手势滑动ViewPager,这个方法就会回调
-                 * 这个方法生效的条件是下面要return true
+                 * The explain of the Method
+                 * When you touch in the ViewPager by User,The method will be called back
-                 * @param target 同上
+                 * @param target The same in top
-                 * @param offset 这个参数代表偏差,范围 0-1
+                 * @param offset Range value 0f-1f
                  */
                 @Override
                 public void onPageAnimate(View target, float offset) {